IAmBaconator/digital-resume/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Codespace Addition

+To use the _Angular DevTools_ Pluggin, instead of `npm start` command, use `ng serve --host=0.0.0.0 --port=4200` to spin up the app.
+One option is to update the _package.json_ under scripts add `"codespace": "ng serve --host=0.0.0.0 --port=4200"` so you can then use the command `npm run codespace` to spin up the site.

+Also, for some reason the codespace Angular setup seems to not include Angular CLI services.
+So, run npm install -g @angular/cli so it will work.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.